ld-web/vtc-lyon-beaujolais/README.md

 />
 ```

-## Separating a query in a custom hooks
+## Separating a query in a custom hook

 The `useSiteMetadata` custom hook allows to retrieve site informations from anywhere in the application.